soundasleep/adaptorygame.com/_includes/press/description.md

 ## <a name="features"></a>Features

 - Multiple element and chemistry simulations with more than 40 different materials
-- Randomly generated events triggered by player exploration
+- Randomly generated world events triggered by player exploration
-- Explorers express themselves and their personalities
+- Explorers express themselves and their personalities with conversations and diary entries
-- Every world and explorer is procedurally generated
+- Every world and explorer is procedurally generated with hidden spaces to discover
+- Players are limited to eight explorers, to encourage mastery and automation
-- Regular content updates
+- Regular free content updates on Steam and itch.io
 - For Windows and Mac

 ## <a name="history"></a>History